 The Future of Brownfields

 As industrial production in the Calumet area declined or moved away, large swaths of vacant and contaminated land were left behind that lack economic activities, business interest, and social capital.
-This post-industrial legacy became apparent in the declining livelihood of the region as a whole.
-Hazardous effluents and materials, combined with the reduction of job opportunities, continue to prompt residents to move out of the Calumet area while increasing the complexity of restoring a thriving local economy.
-After years of disinvestment, a patchwork of abandoned industrial, commercial and residential properties has been left behind, with inadequate solutions for re-injecting life into those properties.
-While some vacant spaces (clean parcels or former agricultural land [e.g. “greenfields”]) are being developed at an increasing pace within the last decade, others (containing multiple levels of contamination [e.g. “brownfields”]) )not only blight their immediate surroundings, but also the future of the entire region.
+While some vacant spaces (clean parcels or former agricultural land [e.g. “greenfields”]) are being developed at an increasing pace within the last decade, others (containing multiple levels of contamination [e.g. “brownfields”]) not only blight their immediate surroundings, but also the future of the entire region.

-Prototypes served as artifices through which graduate students learned about the complex situations in which they were immersed.
-Because the prototypes were used to test hypotheses and concepts, and to explore alternative futures, they became the connecting tissue across multiple activities throughout the course.
-Finally, this intensive immersion uncovered four properties that contributed to the design of new systems interventions: symbiotic relations, adaptive growth, self-organizing systems, and values creation.
-By incorporating these properties, new questions were raised, and new strategies were developed for restoring local economies through brownfield redevelopment.
+Because the team used prototypes to test social innovation hypotheses and concepts, they became the connecting tissue across multiple activities.
+The intensive immersion uncovered four properties that contributed to the design of new systems interventions: symbiotic relations, adaptive growth, self-organizing systems, and values creation.

-Lastly, students suggested to the Calumet Collaborative the addition of knowledge and data brokerage capabilities to provide innovative approaches considering the required flexibility in the type and timing of activities the organization takes on.
+Students suggested to the Calumet Collaborative adding knowledge and data brokerage capabilities to provide innovative approaches considering the required flexibility in the type and timing of activities the organization takes on.